 The decision made by the UK to leave the European Union, or ‘Brexit’ as it has become known, means that we must embrace the challenges that this decision will bring.
 Assurances have been made by the Government regarding Brexit, yet it is impossible to predict the final outcome.

 In-order to ensure our business maintains a consistent and reliable service, we have put into effect a number of measures which will ensure the strongest possible outcome for Wrekin Products and our customers, these are outlined below.

-Wrekin Products have enacted plans to continue to maintain higher levels of stocks in the UK for the remainder of 2020 and far into 2021.
+Wrekin Products have enacted plans to continue to maintain higher levels of stocks in the UK for 2021 and beyond.
 This additional stock will be shared between our 3 stocking locations: Lichfield, Rugeley and Linlithgow.

 As always, we would encourage our stockists to share with us any forecasts to further enhance our ability to plan forward.

 Wrekin Products routinely imports and exports materials both within and outside of the EU.
 We are well versed in the necessary procedures required to import goods from the EU and the rest of the world and have all relevant customs systems and procedures in place.